FTRE INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Fortrea Holdings Inc. And Encourages Investors To Contact Th...

-NEW YORK, Oct.
-7, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Fortrea Holdings Inc. ("Fortrea" or "the Company") (NASDAQ: FTRE ).
-Investors who purchased Fortrea securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/FTRE .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Fortrea Holdings Inc. (“Fortrea” or“the Company”) (NASDAQ: FTRE).
+Investors who purchased Fortrea securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/FTRE .

 Investigation Details